Few-Shot Learning with Class Imbalance: Problem Definition

+In this section, we provide a panoramic overview over rebalancing methods and task-sampling procedures, starting from one that has been popularly used in CIFSL (Random-Shot Meta-Training) and then describing the ones used in supervised learning (Random Over-Sampling and Rebalancing Losses).
+We will show how the latter can be adapted to the CISFL setting, and in Section~\ref{sec exp} we will provide experimental results proving their effectiveness.
+We have selected these particular techniques because they provide a small computational overhead and can be easily adjusted to work with few-shot learning methods, making their adaption straightforward in real-world applications.

+\textbf{Random-Shot Meta-Training.} Offers a realistic task-sampling procedure during meta-training where the task-distribution cannot be controlled easily (e.g.\cite{Finn2019online,Chen2018federated}).
+Random-Shot exposes a model to imbalanced tasks during the meta-training phase, so it could also be used purposefully to prepare models for imbalanced evaluation tasks.
+In Section~\ref{sec exp}, we show this setting is overall more challenging when tested across a large variety of methods and conditions.
+We apply Random-Shot Meta-Training similarly to the standard episodic meta-training \cite{Vinyals2017matching} but with the balanced tasks exchanged with $K_{min}$-$K_{max}$-shot \emph{random}-distribution tasks, as defined above in Section~\ref{sec methodology}.
+To isolate imbalance, we keep the number of classes between tasks the same (i.e., $N{^S} = 5$ for all meta-phases).
+We use random-distribution following previous work \cite{Triantafillou2019meta,Lee2020baysiantaml}, since, in real-world applications, the actual imbalance distribution at the few-shot scale is likely to be unknown.

-\paragraph{Random Over-Sampling.} We apply \emph{Random Over-Sampling (ROS)} and for each class-imbalanced task, we match the number of support samples in the non-majority classes to the number of support samples in the majority class, $K_{i} = \max_i(K_i)$.
+\textbf{Random Over-Sampling.} A strategy used in standard supervised learning to rebalance classes is Random Over-Sampling (ROS) \cite{Japkowicz2002imbalance}.
+ROS randomly samples data points from the minority classes, automatically rebalancing them.
+Adapting ROS to the CIFSL setting consists of matching the number of support samples in the non-majority classes to the number of support samples in the majority class, $K_{i} = \max_i(K_i)$.
 This means that for $\mathcal{I} \in \{linear, step\}$, the number of samples in each class is equal to $K_{max}$.
-We match $K_i$ to $\max_i(K_i)$ by resampling uniformly at random the remaining $\max_i(K_i)-K_{i}$ support samples belonging to class $i$, and then appending them to the support set.
+In particular, we match $K_i$ to $\max_i(K_i)$ by resampling uniformly at random the remaining $\max_i(K_i)-K_{i}$ support samples belonging to class $i$, and then appending them to the support set.
 When applying ROS with augmentation (\emph{ROS+}), we perform further data transformation on the resampled supports.
-A visual representation of a class imbalanced task after applying ROS and ROS+ is presented in Appendix~\ref{sec: implement} (Figure~\ref{fig ros_support}).
+A visual representation of a class imbalanced task after applying ROS and ROS+ is presented in Appendix~\ref{appendix implementation} (Figure~\ref{fig ros_support}).

-\paragraph{Random-Shot Meta-Training.} We apply \emph{Random-Shot} meta-training similarly to the \emph{Standard} episodic meta-training \citep{Vinyals2017matching} but with the balanced tasks exchanged with $K_{min}$-$K_{max}$-shot \emph{random}-distribution tasks, as defined above.
-We use random-distribution following previous work \citep{Triantafillou2019meta,Lee2020baysiantaml}, since in real-world applications, the actual imbalance distribution is likely to be unknown at meta-evaluation time. \paragraph{Rebalancing Loss Functions.} We apply two rebalancing loss functions: \emph{Weighted Loss} \citep{Buda2018imbalance} and \emph{Focal Loss} \citep{Lin2017focal}.
-Both of them have been applied to the inner loop of optimization-based methods.
-Full details are reported in the supplementary material (Appendix~\ref{sec: implement}).